simalnaz/secure-web-app-case-study/README.md

-# Secure Web Application Case Study: Authentication, Access Control & Cloud Deployment
+# Secure Web Application Case Study: Authentication & Access Control

 A write-up of a full-stack web application built with security as the primary design
 constraint: user registration and login, two-factor authentication and role-gated admin